Oral sex with canker sores

 Dear Blister Mouth,

-But, back to your question about sores in the mouth during oral sex: If the person performing oral sex has a canker sore in her/his mouth, and s/he comes into direct contact with her/his partner's semen, vaginal fluids, or blood, s/he may well be increasing her/his risks of contracting HIV from her/his partner if s/he is infected.
-Any type of lesion or opening in the mucous membrane of the mouth makes transmission of HIV more viable than if the lesion weren't there.
+However, if the person performing oral sex does have a canker sore in their mouth, and that individual comes into direct contact with their partner's semen, vaginal fluids, or blood, then they could be increasing their risks of contracting a sexually transmitted infection (STI) from their partner, if they're infected.
+Any type of lesion or opening in the mucous membrane of the mouth makes transmission of an STI more viable than if the lesion weren't there.
 You'll need to make decisions about how much risk you want to take with your partner.
-To reduce your risk of infection, avoiding oral sex when canker sores are present or using a condom or dam during oral sex to protect each other might be a good idea.
+To reduce your risk of infection, avoiding oral sex when canker sores are present or using a condom or dam during oral sex to protect each other is a good idea.

-For more information on canker sores and oral sex, check out the related Q&As below.
-Hope this helps!
+For more information on canker sores and oral sex, check out the related Q&As.
+Hope this information helps!